IngloriousCoderz/inglorious-engine/packages/store/README.md

 ### ⚡ Async Operations

-In **Redux/RTK**, logic should be written inside of pure functions as much as possible.
-Not even action creators, just in the reducers.
+In **Redux/RTK**, logic should be written inside pure functions as much as possible — specifically in reducers, not action creators.
 But what if I need to access some other part of the state that is not visible to the reducer?
 What if I need to combine async behavior with sync behavior?
 This is where the choice of "where does my logic live?" matters.

 In **Inglorious Store:** your event handlers can be async, and you get deterministic behavior automatically.
 Inside an async handler, you can access other parts of state (read-only), and you can trigger other events via `api.notify()`.
 Even if we give up on some purity, everything still maintains predictability because of the underlying **event queue**: